corona-warn-app/cwa-server/docs/how_to/HOW-TO-SECURE-LOGGING.md

 The cwa-server uses log4j as its standard logger.
 In its current configuration, it encodes user-provided input by default.
 Therefore, using this logger is strongly recommended.
-Furthermore, proper exception handling is important.
-It has to be made sure, that unvalidated user-provided input is never part of an exception message.
-This can be achieved by logging all occurring exceptions with log4j.
+Furthermore, the proper handling of exceptions and exception messages is important.
+Exception messages should only be logged with log4j.

 As an example:
 `log4j.error("Federation batch processing for date {} and batchTag {} failed.
 Status set to {}.", date, batchTag, errorStatus.name(), exception.getMessage());`.